tegley/OpenRGB-On-CachyOS---Detailed-Installation-Guide-2026-/README.md

 ```
 ### 3. Restart your system.

-## For those with RGB RAM Modules and Other I2C Devices (see Gitlab - SMBus Access)
+## For those with RGB RAM Modules or Other I2C Devices (see Gitlab - SMBus Access)
 ### 1. Open Konsole and load I2C modules
 ```
 sudo modprobe i2c-dev